cpj/winter-2012/outline.md

 ## week 2:
-- javascript programming.
-- using jQuery and jQuery plugins.
-- students will add to the site they created the previous week, and deploy the site to heroku using the ruby framework sinatra.
+- introduction to deploying sites to heroku.
+- web design work that builds on the previous week, including responsive design and design prototyping using fireworks.
 - students will begin work on their first group project.
 - design prototyping workshop.